 Ultimate Keyboard Buying Table

-Please use the table below to compare the affordable Yamaha NP-V80 to some of the best pianos in its class based on things like weight, price, and customer reviews.
+Please use the table below to compare the affordable Yamaha NP-V80 to some of the best keyboards available in its class:

 Who Is the Yamaha NP-V80 Aimed At?